islandmagic/varanny/README.md

 │    iPhone (iOS)    │                │    Headless Computer     │              │ Sound Card Adapter │
 └────────────────────┘                └──────────────────────────┘              └────────────────────┘
 ```

-`varanny` steps in to address these limitations, acting as a 'nanny' for VARA.
-It offers two primary capabilities:

 ## Service Announcement
 `varanny` announces the service through DNS Service Discovery, enabling clients to discover an active VARA instance and automatically retrieve the IP and command port configured for that instance.
 In VARA modems, the data port number is always one more than the command port number.